GRC-SummerSchool/learn-python/Day2/Conditionals.md

 ### Exercise

 Create a new Python file, `practice-conditionals.py`.
-Copy the last block of code and then modify it to allow you to input a value for x.
-Run it several times and use different values of x to trigger different conditional paths.
+Copy the last block of code and then modify it to allow you to input a value for `x`.
+Run it several times and use different values of `x` to trigger different conditional paths.

 | [< Previous (Lists)](Lists.md) | [Day2](../README.md) | [Next (Loops) >](Loops.md) |
 |--------------------------------|----------------------|----------------------------|